Member Organizations

 Current Status: Partially Adopted

 The EU Regulation EC 1606/2002 and the Legislative Decree 38/2005 required companies to apply IFRS as endorsed by the EU.
-However, Legislative Decree 145/2018, restricts the scope and requires that IFRS are mandatory only for listed companies monitored by the Commissione Nazionale per le Società e la Borsa (CONSOB).
+However, Legislative Decree 145/2018, restricts the scope and requires IFRS only for listed companies monitored by the Commissione Nazionale per le Società e la Borsa (CONSOB) for individual and consolidated financial statements.
 All other companies can choose to apply IFRS or Italian Accounting Standards.

 National accounting requirements set in the Civil Code (art.2423-2435-bis, c.c.).
 The Civil Code requirements are interpreted and integrated into the Italian Accounting Standards issued by the Organismo Italiano di Contabilità, in accordance with Law No. 116/2014.
 The Italian Accounting Standards differ from IFRS; however, a convergence process is reportedly underway to align national and international standards.